-New Zealand has a lenient visa policy, and according to its rules, all citizens of European Union countries can go to New Zealand for up to 3 months without a visa.
+New Zealand has an allowing visa policy, and according to its rules, all citizens from countries in the European Union can go to New Zealand for up to 3 months without a visa, and only with an ETA. iVisa helps you with this procedure, and you can apply here for an ETA.
 There is one exception, though.
-It seems that British citizens can stay in New Zealand without a visa for 6 months or less.
+British citizens can stay in New Zealand without a visa for 6 months.

 There is one distinction that needs to be made here, just so that you are not confused.
 It is one thing to be a part of the European Union, and it is another to be a European country.
 The latter refers to the continent, while the other makes reference to the EU Agreement.
 Just to be clear, only the states in the European Union are visa waiver countries.
 Let’s take Ukraine, for example.
 It is a European country, but it is not part of the European Union.
 As a result, its citizens are required to apply for a visa before traveling to New Zealand.

-Valid passport – all European applicants need to have a passport.
-Furthermore, you need to make sure that the passport is valid for at least another 3 months from your date of departure from New Zealand.
+Valid passport – you need to have a passport.
+Furthermore, you need to make sure that the passport is valid for at least another 6 months upon arrival.

 Means of payment – iVisa asks that you make the payment while you complete the steps of the application form.
 You can do that using a credit or a debit card, but you can also pay using PayPal, WeChat, or Alipay.

 E-mail address – iVisa sends you the ETA via e-mail in PDF format.
 Do not forget to print a few copies so that you have a couple of spares.

 What is the cost for getting an ETA for New Zealand?